cedricporter/auto-deploy-by-rsync/README.md

 auto-deploy-by-rsync
 ====================

-use inotify to check file change and auto deploy.
+use inotify to check files change and auto deploy.

+## Install

+Copy or link `auto-deploy-by-rsync`, `mac-auto-deploy` into you $PATH.

+Just like `ln -s ~/projects/auto-deploy-by-rsync/mac-auto-deploy ~/.local/bin/`.

 ## Linux

 Before using this script, you need to do `sudo apt-get install inotify-tools`.

-Then link `auto-deploy-by-rsync` into you $PATH.

-After that, you can run this on your project folder to auto copy this folder to remote server.
+And run this on your project folder.

 ```
 auto-deploy-by-rsync . user@everet.org:~/work/2959_add_new_type_awards